-We are increasingly aware of the need to rely less on fossil fuels to power the UK.
+We are increasingly aware of the need to rely less on fossil fuels to power the UK and to reduce energy consumption.
 Managing carbon emissions caused by burning fossil fuels to produce energy is crucial to controlling climate change.
 While there’s a concerted shift towards renewable energy sources, including Energy from Waste plants, reducing demand for power can also help.

 - Go LED